CURRENT UNDERGRADUATE STUDENTS

-You can select an area of specialization in Accounting, Finance, Marketing, Management & Operations or Sustainable Business.
+You can select an area of specialization in Accounting, Entrepreneurship, Finance, International Business, Management & Operations or Marketing.

 Yes, you can take the courses for two specializations, as long as you give yourself enough time to complete the requirements.
 Please note that your specializations will appear on your transcript after graduation and not on your degree.